Louise Horscroft 7 min read

 • Having a pre-existing connection to the national grid.

-The plant was marketed by Brexiteers as one of independent Britain’s flagship projects.
+Brexiteers marketed the plant as one of independent Britain’s flagship projects.
 It helped the Conservative government win local elections in 2019 despite this constituency being a traditional Labour area or ‘red wall’.

 Let’s take a step-by-step look at how Britishvolt collapsed: